-- No photographs are to be taken or stored on a mobile phone, smart watch, IPad or other android device by either staff, parents/visitors or pupils at any time.
-We reserve the right to examine any mobile devices and investigate any reports of an infringement of use of school or personal equipment. - Parents who record video footage or take photos at school events, must sign a disclaimer available from the office. - Teachers may store photographs on laptops.
+- Teachers/support workers may store photographs on laptops.
 However, they may only be attached to school documentation and used for school purposes only.
-They may not be attached to personal emails or used to advertise your position in school. - Any images taken by the media, or for use as publicity etc. must have a signed declaration form, clearly stating the intended use for the images before taking them.
-Having signed a declaration visitors are allowed to record celebrations etc. but parents of pupils included must be informed and permission sought before publication.
+They may not be attached to personal emails or used to advertise your position in school. - Any images taken by the media, or for use as publicity etc. must have a signed declaration form the head teacher, stating the intended use for the images before taking them.
+Having signed a declaration visitors are allowed to record celebrations etc. but parents of pupils included must be informed and permission sought before publication. - The use of personal mobile phones and personal devices within school teaching areas (including playgrounds) is strictly prohibited.
+Under no circumstances are images to be captured or shared.
+Mobile phones are only to be used in emergency situations when it is a designated point of contact off the school teaching site.
+Unless a staff member informs a senior manager that they need to keep their phone with them for personal reasons.